-Data is no more or less secure in the cloud than it is in a physical server or data center.
-However, this data must be protected against the unique risks and threats in a cloud environment.
+However, data is no more or less secure in the cloud than it is in a physical server or data center.
+It is just that this data must be protected against the unique risks and security threats in a cloud environment.

 The issue is that many companies that are migrating sensitive or critical data to the cloud rely on their existing security strategy and traditional tools.
 To protect this data, companies must update their strategy to meet the security requirements of the cloud environment.

 Another issue is that organizations rely on the cloud provider to take care of all security functions.
 This is a mistake.
 Cloud data security is a shared responsibility between the cloud provider and customer.

 In most shared responsibility models, the provider is responsible for the underlying hardware while the customer is responsible for the infrastructure and application layer.
 For example, if you are storing data in AWS Cloud, AWS is responsible for security of the infrastructure that runs all of the services in the AWS Cloud.
 The customer is responsible for the secure configurations of the cloud services in use as well as any customer data.

 However, this model depends on the cloud service provider.
 We advise asking your vendor for a Customer Responsibility Matrix (CRM), which documents which security controls and components your organization is responsible for and which the vendor is responsible for.